Delta Blues (horse): Inconsistent form in 2005 and Stayers Stakes title

-2006 in Australia
+Australian triumph in 2006

-Taken to Australia, Delta Blues finished third in the 2006 Caulfield Cup after racing wide throughout the race.
+At the start of the year, Delta Blues had a rough start.
+He finished third in the Grade Two Hanshin Daishoten on 19 March where Deep Impact comfortably won four lengths in front of him, and 10th in the Grade One Tenno Sho (Spring) on 30 April.
+Then, the owner decided to tried him for the overseas campaign in Australia.
+He started positively in which he finished third in the 2006 Caulfield Cup after racing wide throughout the race.
 In the 2006 Melbourne Cup, Delta Blues was ridden by Japanese jockey Yasunari Iwata who was the winner of the 2005 19th World Super Jockey Series.
 Delta Blues won the Melbourne Cup by a nose ahead of Pop Rock, with Maybe Better finishing in third place.
 Prior to the race, stable spokesman Keita Tanaka characterised Delta Blues as a "lazy horse", and trainer Sumii characterised him as "tough".
+He finished the season with a sixth-place finish in the Arima Kinen back in Japan.